laveesh21/apex_devs/README.md

   - Profile reputation system for devs which shows their activity level on website
   - Build a strong profile to showcase your skills by getting achivements.

+##

+### HomePage
+- Projects cards will be shown in grid form which will contain project brief project details like project owner profile icon , project owner name, project title, ptoject description, tech stack used
+- Search bar to search for projects by matching keyword or tags
+- Left side bar for caregories to filter projects types
+- Upload button to upload projects if logged in

+### Project Page
+- Complete details of projects and images for visual representation
+- Likes and dislike options on projects
+- Comments/Suggestion section for projects
+- Bookmark to save projects
+- Edit option for project owner

+### Community
+- Contains threads
+- Users can see upvote, downvote and comments for the thread
+- Sidebar to filter threads according to options
+- Search Bar to seach threads

+### Thread page
+- User can see more details on threads
+- Users can Upvote or downvote threads
+- Comments section for threads
+- Bookmarks to save threads
+- Edit option for threads owner

+### About Page
+- Information about the website
+- Contact page to send details to website email address

+### Profile page
+- A small navbar to navigate to profile, upload,  Threads, saved
+- Profile card with Fullname , Profilepic, username, bio, External website links like twitter, instagram, github.
+- Popularity system which works according to upvotes and downvotes ratio
+- Achivements tab to keep the track of accomplishments

 ## ApexDevs Netlify Link

 Link: [Netlify - ApexDevs](https://main--apexdevs.netlify.app)